The Center for Interdisciplinary Risk and Innovation Studies (ZIRIUS)

 …the requirements and chances of socio-technical change and democratic innovation on the way towards a democratic and sustainable society.

-We understand socio-technical change as a complex set of interrelations between scientific, technological and social processes of change.
-Technological development itself has to be understood as a social process embedded into social, economic and cultural contexts.
+We see socio-technical change as a set of complex and dynamic interrelations between processes of change in science, technology, and society.
+Technological developments themselves have to be understood as social processes embedded into social, economic and cultural contexts.

 We understand technological development

 …as social processes that are embedded into institutional, cultural, social, economic and political contexts.
-Scientific, technological and social change cannot be separated from each other but are shaping each other and mutually constitutive.
+Processes of scientific, technological and social change instigate, shape, and influence and cannot be studied separately.
 Therefore, we conceptualize our subjects of study as socio-technical systems, processes and practices.

 This brings about specific challenges for science, society and politics, that need be addressed simultaneously, namely to

-- foster the benefitial innovative potential of socio-technical systems and processes,
+- foster the development of beneficial and innovative socio-technical systems and processes,

 - take serious public concerns about potential risks and unintended side effects,